strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ### New trust-state Kubernetes Secret

-A new Kubernetes Secret is introduced which is updated by the cluster operator in its role as a CA to reflect whether the individual CA certificates are trusted and/or in use in the cluster.
+A new Kubernetes Secret is introduced which is updated by the cluster operator in its role of managing the cluster (specifically which issued certificates are stored where and rolling pods to use/trust those certificates) to reflect whether the individual CA certificates are trusted and/or in use in the cluster.

 ```yaml
 kind: Secret